mabu44/bitcoin-notes/scripts.md

 - Output script :lock: : `OP_HASH160 <RedemScriptHash160> OP_EQUAL` (exactly as it is!)
 - Input script :key: : `...data and signatures... <RedeemScript>`

-Resulting program (if RedeemScript hash is correct) :unlock: : `...data and signatures... <RedeemScript>`
+Resulting program (if RedeemScript hash is correct) :unlock: : `...data and signatures... <RedeemScript>`.
+This script type was introduced in [BIP16](https://en.bitcoin.it/wiki/BIP_0016).

 ## P2WPKH
 - Output script :lock: : `OP_0 <PubKeyHash160>` (exactly as it is!)